 "High arches can make it difficult to fit into regular shoes," Miguel Cunha, DPM, a podiatrist based in New York City and the founder of Gotham Footcare, tells Health.
 "Having high arches means that less of your foot actually touches the ground when walking or running, providing less shock absorption."

 High arches are genetic, Dr. Cunha explains, and as the name suggests, are characterized by an arch that's higher than normal.
 The arch itself may not cause pain, but your feet might feel fatigued or sore, especially when you're walking or standing.
-Other symptoms include arch inflexibility or stiffness, ankle pain, a tight Achilles tendon, or painful corns and calluses.
+Other symptoms include arch inflexibility or stiffness, ankle pain, a tight Achilles tendon, discomfort in the ball and heel, or painful corns and calluses.
 (When in doubt, a podiatrist can help you pinpoint the exact cause of your foot pain.)